-- Neutrinos are neutral leptons

-- In the Standard Model, neutrinos are massless

-- Neutrinos are spin /2

-- Neutrinos are purely left-handed
+- Neutrino are unique: they are the only neutral fermions we know of. - In the Standard Model, neutrinos are massless - Neutrinos are spin 1/2 - Neutrinos are purely left-handed

-- 3 generations of neutrinos and their corresponding leptons - 3 types de neutrinos : $v_e$ , $v\mu$ , $v\tau$ " flavor " - Neutrinos carry lepton number L - The only known forces they experience are the weak force and gravity. - They exhibit an extremely low level of interaction with other forms of matter. - → Neutrinos are difficult to detect and study
+- 3 generations of neutrinos and their corresponding leptons - 3 types de neutrinos : v_e , v_μ , v_τ " flavor " - Neutrinos carry lepton number L - The only known forces they experience are the weak force and gravity. - They exhibit an extremely low level of interaction with other forms of matter. - → Neutrinos are difficult to detect and study